zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/write-the-build-cookbook/1/_index.md

 ### Add the dependency

-Now modify <code class="file-path">~/Development/deliver-customers-rhel/.delivery/build-cookbook/metadata.rb</code> like this.
+Modify <code class="file-path">~/Development/deliver-customers-rhel/.delivery/build-cookbook/metadata.rb</code> like this.
 The metadata file lists which cookbooks the build cookbook depends on.

 ```ruby
 # ~/Development/deliver-customers-rhel/.delivery/build-cookbook/metadata.rb